 Customers who bought this product loved the fact it was made in the USA, as well as the excellent support it provides to aging and well-worn feet.

-Blundstone is an Australian company who predominantly manufacture their products in Vietnam, India, China and Mexico.
-However their gum boots are made in Hobart, Australia.
+Blundstone is an Australian company that predominantly manufacture their products in Vietnam, India, China, and Mexico.
+However, their gum boots are made in Hobart, Australia.

 One model of Caterpillar work boots, the Liberty ST – Brown, is made in the USA.
 However, a recent Footwear Distributor and Retailers of America (FDRA) announcement implies this is their first all-American invention, implying that they do not manufacture their other products in the USA.